srimayeeagnih/Immunization-Causal-Analysis/README.md

 | W | None | Intentionally excluded — see below |

 **Pre-processing — time detrending:**
 Before DML runs, a Ridge model fits E[Y | year dummies] and subtracts its prediction from Y. This removes secular global immunization trends (rising coverage over time due to global health initiatives) unrelated to PTAs.
-The DML operates on `Y_detrended` — coverage variation unexplained by the calendar year.
+The DML operates on `Y_detrended`, which captures coverage variation unexplained by the calendar year.

 **Why year dummies are excluded from W:**
-`pta_active` is a deterministic step function — it flips to 1 at a country's PTA adoption year and stays there.
+`pta_active` is a deterministic step function : it flips to 1 at a country's PTA adoption year and stays there.
 Passing year dummies to `model_t` allows it to predict treatment near-perfectly, collapsing T residuals (ε_T) to near-zero and destabilizing second-stage CATE estimation.
 Treatment timing is driven by country economic characteristics, not the calendar year.

 **How it works:**
-1. `model_y` (RidgeCV pipeline) fits E[Y_detrended | X] — partials out country-level confounding from coverage
+1. `model_y` (RidgeCV pipeline) fits E[Y_detrended | X] : partials out country-level confounding from coverage
-2. `model_t` (LogisticRegressionCV pipeline) fits E[T | X] — partials out country-level confounding from treatment using country covariates only
+2. `model_t` (LogisticRegressionCV pipeline) fits E[T | X] : partials out country-level confounding from treatment using country covariates only
 3. Residuals: ε_Y = Y_detrended − Ê[Y] and ε_T = T − Ê[T]
-4. A linear model regresses ε_Y ~ ε_T × X — the slope gives CATE as a linear function of country characteristics
+4. A linear model regresses ε_Y ~ ε_T × X : the slope gives CATE as a linear function of country characteristics
 5. 3-fold cross-fitting prevents nuisance models from overfitting to the data they predict on

 **Output:** Overall ATE + a per-country CATE vector evaluated at each country's mean covariate profile, with 90% confidence intervals.